Connect with others who understand.

 The fact that some people with PsA may experience back pain and some people with AS may experience psoriasis can make it difficult to tell when it’s PsA or AS.
 Diagnosing PsA or AS may take a long time, as they are often mistaken for other conditions or even for each other.

 This article is intended to help people with PsA and their loved ones understand the similarities and key differences between PsA and AS.
-Although diagnosis of either condition requires a health care provider’s expertise, it can help to know what the key differences are.
+Although diagnosis of either condition requires the expertise of a healthcare provider, it can help to know the key differences between the two conditions.
 Distinguishing between PsA and AS is critical to getting the right treatment plan and preventing potential long-term issues such as further joint damage.

 What Is Psoriatic Arthritis?